it-at-m/refarch/README.md

 [![Made with love by it@M][made-with-love-shield]][itm-opensource]
 <!-- feel free to add more shields, style 'for-the-badge' -> see https://shields.io/badges -->

-Collection of different reference architecture (RefArch) components developed by it@M.
+Collection of different ready to use reference architecture (RefArch) components developed by it@M.

+As counterpart there are also [refarch-templates](https://github.com/it-at-m/refarch-templates).

 ## Usage